 Identify the symptoms. - Ask "What's wrong?"

-- Identify what the symptoms are, ask your experts to provide this information.
+- Identify what the symptoms are and ask your experts to provide this information.

 - Gather as much information as you can, as quickly as you can (remember the incident is still happening while you're doing this).